-Experimental results on the OntoNotes 4.0 Chinese-English parallel corpus show that the proposed method can improve the strong Chinese NER baseline by over 5% F_1 score and also give small improvements over the English baseline.
-Moreover, by adding the automatically annotated data to the original NER training corpus and retraining the monolingual model using an up-training regimen (Petrov et al., 2010), we can improve monolingual Chinese NER performance by over 3% F_1 score.
+Experimental results on the OntoNotes 4.0 named entity annotated Chinese-English parallel corpus show that the proposed method can improve the strong Chinese NER baseline by over 5% F_1 score and also give small improvements over the English baseline.
+Moreover, by adding the automatically tagged data to the original NER training corpus and retraining the monolingual model using an uptraining regimen (Petrov et al., 2010), we can improve the monolingual Chinese NER performance by over 3% F_1 score.